Imperfectly perfect! JUUUPORT Online Campaign on Beauty Ideals and Self-Optimization on the Net

 Tips and advice at eye level

-Published was a comprehensive guidethat provides information about beauty ideals on the Internet, presents counter-movements to current trends and gives tips on how to free oneself from the pressure of having to conform to certain ideals.
-In addition, young people could ask questions on this topic from 6 to 8 p.m. in the Chat from the JUUUPORT scouts get advice.
+Published a comprehensive guidewas published that provides information about beauty ideals on the Internet, presents counter-movements to current trends and gives tips on how to free oneself from the pressure of having to conform to certain ideals.
+In addition, young people with questions on this topic could contact each other from 6 to 8 p.m. in the chat with the JUUUPORT scouts. for advice.

-JUUUPORT scout Nina asked the director of the Lower Saxony State Media Authority, Christian Krebs, some questions about the campaign topic, such as how to protect young people on the Internet from problematic content and so-called skinny coaches.
+JUUUPORT scout Nina asked the director of the Lower Saxony State Media Authority, Christian Krebs, some questions about the campaign topic, e.g. how to protect young people on the Internet from problematic content and so-called skinny coaches.
 The conversation can be read at JUUUPORT.

-On the advice and help platform jugend.support appears a new help page.
-Here, children from the age of ten and young people can find tips and information on how to distance themselves from the pressure to perfect and conform on social media.
-As a first point of contact, the help site also puts people in touch with established advice centers that young people can turn to if they have problems or concerns.
+On the advice and help platform jugend.support, a new help page.
+Here, children from the age of ten and young people can find tips and information on how to distance themselves from the pressure of perfection and conformity on social media.
+As a first point of contact, the help page also puts young people in touch with established advice centers where they can turn to if they have problems or concerns.

 The project was initiated by the Lower Saxony State Media Authority (NLM).
 It is supported by JUUUPORT e.V., which includes the NLM and five other state media authorities: Bremische Landesmedienanstalt, Landesanstalt für Kommunikation Baden-Württemberg, Landesanstalt für Medien Nordrhein-Westfalen, Medienanstalt Rheinland-Pfalz, Medienanstalt Mecklenburg-Vorpommern.